gamer-os/gamer-os.github.io/README.md

 fully automatic updates that run in the background without disrupting gameplay ([more info](https://github.com/gamer-os/frzr))

 ### controller first
-fully controller compatible interface with no mouse or keyboard required (but you can still use a mouse and keyboard if you really want to)
+fully controller compatible interface with no mouse or keyboard required (but you can still use a mouse and keyboard if you want to)

 ### use any controller
 support for Xbox 360, Xbox One, DualShock 4, Switch Pro, Steam controllers and more (compatibility varies by game)